rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 The list of the steps to perform this use case using GreenLake API

-1. Use the [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/StoreOncesList/)to discover the StoreOnce instance that can connect to the cloud protection store and select the id which will be used as the value for storageSystemId as shown in below JSON request body.
+1. Use the [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/StoreOncesList/)to discover the StoreOnce instance that can connect to the cloud protection store and copy the id which will be used as the value for storageSystemId as shown in below JSON request body.
+API for this: **GET /backup-recovery/v1beta1/storonces?limit=20&offset=0**

 ![Discover deployed StoreOnce to create cloud protection store](/img/api-discover-storeonce.png)

-2. Discover the cloud storage in the correct location from the list of the available storage location and copy the **storageLocationId** as shown in below JSON request body.
-The REST [API ](https://developer.greenlake.hpe.com/docs/greenlake/services/data-services/public/openapi/data-services-public-v1beta1/operation/ListLocations/)that I used is **GET /data-services/v1beta1/storage-locations** part of HPE GreenLake data services API which is another set of APIs from the data services family of REST API.
-Note from the below figure that I used ***filter “backup-and-recovery” in capabilities*** to capture selected storage locations with the correct capability.
-The below figure shows information about the location (region) where the data will be stored; conversely, it’s located at “**Richmond**”, cloud service provide was “**AZURE**”, and cloud services provider identification is “**eastus2**”.
+2. Next, I discovered the cloud storage at the correct location from the list of the available storage location and copy the storageLocationId as shown in below JSON request body.
+The discovery was done by using a HPE GreenLake API from different set of data services API family.
+Note from the below figure that I used filter “backup-and-recovery” in capabilities to capture selected storage locations with the correct capability.
+The below figure shows information about the location (region) where the data will be stored; conversely, it’s located at “Richmond”, cloud service provide was “AZURE”, and cloud services provider identification is “eastus2”.
+The REST API for this: **GET /data-services/v1beta1/storage-locations?filter=”backup-and-recovery” in capabilities**

 ![API to figure out the Azure storage location](/img/figure-out-storage-location.png)